Helicobacter pylori Antibody, IgM, Serum

 Method Description Describes how the test is performed and provides a method-specific reference

-This assay is a qualitative ELISA test to detect the presence of IgM class antibodies to Helicobacter pylori in human serum.
+This assay is a qualitative enzyme-linked immunosorbent assay test to detect the presence of IgM class antibodies to Helicobacter pylori in human serum.
 Partially purified Helicobacter pylori antigens are immobilized onto wells in a microtiter plate.
 Diluted patient serum is added to the wells and incubated.
 IgM-class antibodies to Helicobacter pylori, if present, bind to the adhered antigen.
 Excess IgM antibodies are washed away with buffer and an enzyme conjugated anti-human IgM secondary antibody is added to the wells.
 During incubation, the conjugate binds to the antigen-antibody complex, if present.
 Excess conjugate is washed away and color is developed by the addition of an enzyme substrate.
 The color intensity is read on a spectrophotometer.(Package insert: GAP-IgM, BIOAMERICA, Inc., Newport Beach, CA, 2011)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.